zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

-   Generated for each still-open TCP connection when Bro terminates.
+   Generated for each still-open TCP connection when Zeek terminates.

    :c: The connection.